hellomolarcompany-admin/hellomolar/README.md

 - Required secrets: `SESSION_SECRET` (32+ chars), `INTAKE_ENC_KEY` (base64 32 bytes), DB URLs.
 - Rotate any credentials that were ever committed or shared.
 For Git history cleanup, use `git filter-repo` (or `git filter-branch` as a last resort) to remove `.env*` and force-push, then rotate creds at the provider.
 - In CI/CD, use your platform’s secret manager (e.g., Vercel/Cloud provider) instead of checked-in files.
+  - If any real secrets or bootstrap tokens were committed previously, rotate them immediately.

 ### Admin Bootstrap (first admin)